-Why Your Social Media KPIs Are Lying to You in the AI Era
+Why Social Media KPIs Mislead in the AI Search Era

 Why It Matters

-For more than a decade, the social and search playbook ran on one assumption: more reach means more clicks, and more clicks means more results.
+For more than a decade, the search and social playbook ran on one assumption: more reach means more clicks, and more clicks means more results.
 If the number grew, you were winning.
 If it fell, something was broken.
 That clean line is getting impossible to defend, because the place where people learn about products has shifted upstream into surfaces you don’t own.

 This isn’t a fringe theory.
 We saw it directly when DuckDuckGo logged a 28% traffic spike as users fled AI-stuffed search experiences, evidence that discovery behavior is fragmenting fast.
 Google itself now folds summaries directly into results through its AI features in Search, which means a shopper can compare options, read review snippets, and check prices before a single click reaches anyone’s page or profile.